FACTBOX-Germany's election in polls, facts and figures | Politics

 FACTBOX-Germany's election in polls, facts and figures

-The SPD's Olaf Scholz was preferred Chancellor candidate for 45% of voters, while the conservatives' Armin Laschet was preferred by 20%.
-While the Greens' Annalena Baerbock was the favourite of just 14%, 20% thought her party had "the best answers to the questions of the future", compared to 18% for the SPD and 14% for the conservatives.
+Germany's election produced a narrow win for the Social Democrats over Angela Merkel's conservatives, projections show, but exit polls conducted for broadcasters on Sunday suggested voters had relatively clear ideas about the outcome they wanted to see.
+HOME RUNS The SPD's Scholz and the Greens' Baerbock were running head to head in an electoral district in Potsdam, a baroque city just outside Berlin.

-Germany's election produced the narrowest of results, early projections show, but exit polls conducted for broadcasters on Sunday suggested voters had relatively clear ideas about the outcome they wanted to see.
+Germany's election produced a narrow win for the Social Democrats over Angela Merkel's conservatives, projections show, but exit polls conducted for broadcasters on Sunday suggested voters had relatively clear ideas about the outcome they wanted to see.
 SOCIAL DEMOCRATS WITH AN EDGE

 An Infratest dimap poll for ARD showed 38% wanted the SPD to lead the next government, compared to 28% rooting for the conservatives, and more than half wanted the liberal Free Democrats and Greens to be part of it.
 The SPD's Olaf Scholz was preferred Chancellor candidate for 45% of voters, while the conservatives' Armin Laschet was preferred by 20%.